thestormforge/self-guided-workshop/Java/module01/README.md

 #### Clone the Workshop Github Repository

+> **Note:** this step requires the `git` CLI tool to be installed.
+See the *Prerequisites* section of this module for those instructions.

-Once your prerequisite CLI tools have been installed on your machine, the first step will be to clone the workshop repo to a local directory.
+Once your prerequisite CLI tools have been installed on your machine, clone the workshop repo to a local directory.

     git clone https://github.com/thestormforge/examples.git